playfulprogramming/playfulprogramming/content/blog/element-reference/index.md

     order: 10,
     series: "The Framework Field Guide"
 }
 ---

+While React, Angular, and Vue all provide simple built-in APIs to access events, inputs, and other bindings to underlying HTML elements, sometimes it's just not enough.

+In those rare events you want to eject away from the framework controlling your access to HTML nodes, each framework enables you to access the underlying DOM nodes via element reference.

+Let's look at some basic examples.

 <!-- tabs:start -->

 # React

+In React, there's no simpler demonstration of an element reference than passing a function to an element's `ref` property.

 ```jsx
 const RenderParagraph = () => {